nafarlee/git-good/README.md

 ### The Cathedral and the Bazaar

 All VCS help track versions of files as people modify them.
-In this sense, Git is no different.
+In this sense, git is no different.

 Though each VCS might implement different nifty features and workflows, the basic idea is the same.